bpython/curtsies/readme.md

 If all you need are colored strings, you've got some other great options:

 * https://github.com/erikrose/blessings (`pip install blessings`) Blessings
-  also does a lot of what `Terminal` objects do, with a really nice api.
+  also does a lot of what `Canvas` objects do, with a really nice api.
 * https://github.com/verigak/colors/ (`pip install colors`)
 * https://github.com/kennethreitz/clint/blob/master/clint/textui/colored.py (`pip install clint`)